Consider what type of recruiter you need

 Use Fetcher: We are biased, but Fetcher's capabilities to automatically find you diverse, top talent for your open recruiting roles will allow you to hire qualified recruiters faster - and will be their best friend after they've joined your team!

 A committed recruiter is motivated to A) find their hiring manager the right candidate for their roles and B) help their candidates achieve their career goals.
 In order to do both successfully, recruiters need to listen to the wants and needs of everyone that they’re serving.

-Recruiters are key players in shaping the future of your organization.
-This means you’ll want them to have insights into your business’ needs, know what personalities will flourish in your culture, and anticipate which departments need help.
-A great recruiter will also stay on top of hiring trends and tools, so they can make recommendations to enhance your current processes.
+Recruiters are key players in shaping your organization's future.
+This means you’ll want them to have insights into your business' needs, know what personalities will flourish in your culture, and anticipate which departments need help.
+A great recruiter will also stay on top of hiring trends and tools so they can make recommendations to enhance your current processes.